Cubs vs. Rockies Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Ryan McMahon and others are available when the Chicago Cubs visit the Colorado Rockies at Coors Field on Monday (first pitch at 8:40 PM ET).
+Player props can be found for Cody Bellinger and Ryan McMahon, among others, when the Chicago Cubs visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!